thorsten/phpMyFAQ/documentation/documentation.md

 **1.3. <a id="1.3"></a>Copyright**

-© 2001-2016 by Thorsten Rinne and phpMyFAQ Team under the [ Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).
+© 2001-2017 by Thorsten Rinne and phpMyFAQ Team under the [Mozilla Public License 2.0](http://www.mozilla.org/MPL/2.0/).
 All rights reserved.

 [back to top][64]